-Editor's message: As a result of the coronavirus (COVID-19) outbreak, employers who find themselves experiencing a downturn in their business may ask employees to agree to being laid off or to reduce their hours (known as short-time working) as a way of avoiding redundancies.
+Editor's message: Employers who find themselves experiencing a downturn in their business may ask employees to agree to being laid off or to reduce their hours (known as short-time working) as a way of avoiding redundancies.

 An employee is laid off during a particular week if the employer does not have sufficient work for the employee and the employee is not paid as a result.
 Short-time working occurs when the employer does not have sufficient work and the employee works fewer days or hours than normal and receives less than half a normal week's pay.